 Finding a thesis topic, supervisor and advisor

-According to Finnish legislation, a master's thesis is a public document and its contents cannot be confidential.
+Note that according to Finnish legislation, a master's thesis is a public document and its contents cannot be confidential.
 Therefore, the material of the thesis must be chosen so that it does not include any information that could be classified as a business secret.

 Thesis supervisor and advisor

-Neither the supervisor nor the advisor may be a relative of the student, or biased in any other way.
+Neither the supervisor nor the advisor may be a relative of the student or biased in any other way.